 The capital of Slovakia is Bratislava.
-There are approximately 5,445,802 people living here (2016).
-The majority of Slovaks practice Roman Catholicism.
+There are approximately 5.5 million people living here, and the majority of Slovaks practice Roman Catholicism.
 The official language of Slovakia is Slovak, with Hungarian and Roma as minority languages.
-The time zone is 5 hours ahead of EST.

 Since 2007, Slovakia has been the world’s largest producer of cars per capita, producing over a million cars per year.
 With production of more than million cars in 2016, Slovakia was 20th largest producer of cars in the world, and 7th largest in the E.U.

 In 2009, while studying in Poland with my MBA classmates from the University of Tennessee, my friend Mike Zelinsky set up a meeting for a few colleagues and me to visit a Dover Company car part factory outside of Kosice, Slovakia.